I’ve done both types of trips and I’ve got to say, I always prefer to be gone for an entire semester and here’s why.

 So save your money and just stay longer!
 Just travel- there are so many little ways it will change your life.

-If you’ve even thought a tiny bit about going abroad, DO IT.
-Absolutely, just do it!
+If you’ve even thought a tiny bit about going abroad, do it!

-I heard about the chance to live abroad for an entire semester with a program fee that included your flight, visa, 3 meals a day, housing, and culture classes and I haven’t looked back — ILP has opened so many doors for me and not to be all dramatic, but I can’t stop talking about how much it’s changed my life.
+I heard about the chance to live abroad for an entire semester with a program fee that included your flight, visa, 3 meals a day, housing, and opportunities to delve deep into the culture, and I haven’t looked back — ILP has totally changed what I thought my life would be like, giving me so many friends and adventures all over the world.